ryan-mcclue/unsw/scif1004/free-form.md

 nobel prize: https://www.nobelprize.org/prizes/physics/1956/summary/
 unsuspecting life: https://www.bbvaopenmind.com/en/science/leading-figures/william-shockley-and-the-invention-of-the-transistor/

-It's important to realise that film often leaves out the nuanced and undeniably human journey of a career in science.

 consider the points that movies often misrepresent about scientists:
-* a single scientist is able to acheive an innovation largely by themselves the boys from brazil (josef; dolly or crispr?), ex machina (bateman;)
+* a single scientist is able to acheive an innovation largely by themselves the boys from brazil (josef; dolly or crispr?),
+- mengele distinguised from others wearing a white suit, people bowing to him, guest of honour commanding respect by people of many backgrounds
+- "Do not question your orders.
+Simply obey them" to captain Mundt
+- "I have created a scientific miracle" to colonel seibert "I am a scientist.
+I have done my job"
+- At university of Vienna, dr remarks cloning is 'impossible' to liebermann he had to develop 'special instruments' and 'whole micro-injection system' lucky if 1/10 survives micro-surgery
+(remarks that mengele is a primitive genetiscist)

+ex machina (bateman;)
+- remove himself from humanity, nestled in nathan's isolated huge estate making his opus him owning the powerful landscape (waterfalls, glaciers) is implicit of his power
+- showing structured gel her brain that is not circuitry, face masks
+- nathan remarks 'the greatest scientific event in the history of man'

-* a scientific breakthrough is acheived in a short period of time outbreak (dustin; vaccine development), day after tomorrow (dennis; climate models)
+* a scientific breakthrough is acheived in a short period of time outbreak (sam daniels; vaccine development)
+- vaccine for motaba virus

+day after tomorrow (dennis; climate models)
+-
-* scientist is viewed as a rock star after their innovation blade runner (tyrell; transistor), i robot (lanning; asimo)
+* scientist is viewed as a rock star after their innovation blade runner (tyrell; transistor);

+i robot (lanning; asimo);

 outbreak:
 Misrepresentation 2: The timeline of finding a cure in the movie is compressed for dramatic effect.
 In real-world scenarios, vaccine development and approval take a much longer time, involving extensive clinical trials and regulatory processes.